for Viola and Piano

 In order to show off the wonderful low register of the viola, I started the Adagio with the lowest tone of the instrument followed by four notes upwards "undisturbed" by any accompaniment.
 The final Presto again begins in the low register, followed by lively upward steps sporting the ambit of the instrument, only to show in the high register its lyrical qualities.
 This principal motive then descends, in the piano, with a series of stressed suspensions, which is a tribute to the final suspension in Schubert’s Quintet in C-major, which since those days has been one of my great favourites and whose ending is literally echoed in the ending of this sonata.

 Clarinettists are convinced that compositions for viola sound so much better on their instrument because of its greater variety of mood and its higher volume.
-In spite of my love for the viola, I agree, and so this sonata is edited here also in a version for “clarinet in B-flat”.
+In spite of my love for the viola, I agree, and so this sonata is edited here also in a version for clarinet in Bb.

 42 years later, I transformed this sonata into a concert for clarinet and strings with a substantial enlargement of the last movement; to be found on this site as well.